jakekara/QAC250/lectures/01-what-is-data-journalism.md

 # Data journalism

 Journalism that considers data a source.

-  Practices:

-	* Statistics
-	* Mapping
-	* Visualization
-	* Programming
+Most "new media" -- animation, illustrations -- fall on the "data" people.
+Larger newsrooms may have separate "graphics" or "visuals" people.

 # History of data journalism

+Traditional Data-heavy beats:

+  * Business
+  * Politics/polling
+  * Sports

-# What's different?
+# What's different now?

   * Everyone has the Internet in their pocket
   * Sophisticated, free tools